mustafaascha/mustafaascha.github.io/_posts/2016-09-05-Claims_Sequences.md

 Note that, because there is more than one diagnosis per patient-visit, we will have a size greater than one.

-If you want to see the example provided by `arulesSequences`, you can do the following:
+If you want to see the example "zaki" data provided by `arulesSequences`, you can load the library and run `data(zaki)`.
+If you convert it to a data.frame (`as(zaki, "data.frame")`), you should see something like this:

 <table style="width:54%;">
 <colgroup>